-Above the stage you will now see the name of the scene (Scene 1) followed by the name of the symbol you are editing.
+Below the layers panel and timeline you will now see the name of the scene (Scene 1) followed by the name of the symbol you are editing.
 We will now create an animation using the symbols we have already made.
 This animation will be part of the movie clip symbol.